The Impact of Screen Time on Children: Guidelines and Recommendations

 The Impact of Screen Time on Children: Guidelines and Recommendations FAQs

-Yes, excessive screen time has been linked to behavioral problems such as inattention, hyperactivity, and emotional instability.
+Yes, excessive screen time has been linked to behavioural problems such as inattention, hyperactivity, and emotional instability.
 These issues arise due to the overstimulation of the brain, reduced physical activity, and decreased interaction with caregivers.
 Limiting screen time and encouraging other activities can mitigate these effects.

 Preventing excessive screen time involves setting clear rules and limits, encouraging alternative activities, and being actively involved in your child’s digital life.
 Providing a variety of non-screen activities and being a role model in terms of screen use are effective strategies.
 It’s also helpful to have designated screen-free times and zones within the home.